-The Mekong-U.S. Partnership (MUSP) (hereafter referred to as “The Partnership”) promotes the stability, peace, prosperity, and sustainable development of the Mekong sub-region through cooperation between Mekong-region countries and the United States in addressing transboundary challenges.
-It further reinforces the strong and longstanding relationships among the United States, Cambodia, Lao PDR, Myanmar, Thailand, and Vietnam.
+The Mekong-U.S. Partnership (MUSP) (hereafter referred to as “The Partnership”) promotes the stability, peace, prosperity, and sustainable development of the Mekong sub-region through cooperation between Mekong sub-region countries and the United States in addressing transboundary challenges.
+It further reinforces the strong and longstanding relationships among the United States, Cambodia, Lao PDR, Myanmar, Thailand, and Viet Nam.

 Areas of Cooperation:

-The Partnership expands on more than 11 years of cooperation through the Lower Mekong Initiative (LMI) with a comprehensive approach to emerging challenges, including but not limited to: (1) economic connectivity; (2) sustainable water use, natural resources management, and environmental conservation and protection; (3) non-traditional security issues including trafficking in persons, trafficking in narcotics, wildlife and timber, health security, cybersecurity, and disaster response and preparedness; and (4) human resource development.
+The Partnership expands on more than 11 years of cooperation through the Lower Mekong Initiative (LMI) with a comprehensive approach to emerging challenges, including but not limited to: (1) economic connectivity; (2) sustainable water use and management, natural resources management, and environmental conservation and protection; (3) non-traditional security issues including food and energy security, trafficking in persons, trafficking in narcotics, wildlife and timber, health security, cybersecurity, online scam centers and other cyber-enabled crimes, and disaster response and preparedness; and (4) human resource development.
 This Plan of Action and the activities listed in its Annexes promote collaborative approaches to regional challenges and opportunities.

 Partnership Activities:

-Partners will cooperate through various means and mechanisms, and report progress at least annually.
-Partnership activities aim to promote peace, stability, and prosperity, promote respect for international law and member countries’ domestic laws and regulations, and support the achievement of the Sustainable Development Goals (SDGs).
-Activities promote inclusive economic growth and sustainable development through connectivity; narrowing the development gap; digital economy and human resource development; transparent, rules-based approaches to addressing the region’s development challenges; regional integration; innovative capacity building; and strengthening friendship and partnership among the Mekong countries and the United States.
-Activities also assist Partners to address shared challenges, such as transnational crime, natural disasters, and health security, and promote climate change adaptation and mitigation, water-food-energy security, and effective sustainable natural resource management, including in fisheries resources.
+Partners intend to cooperate through various means and mechanisms, and report progress at least annually.
+Partnership activities aim to promote peace, stability, and prosperity, promote respect for international law and understanding of member countries’ domestic laws and regulations, and support the achievement of the Sustainable Development Goals (SDGs).
+Activities should promote inclusive economic growth and sustainable development through connectivity; narrowing the development gap; digital economy and human resource development; transparent, rules-based approaches to addressing the region’s development challenges; regional integration; innovative capacity building; and strengthening friendship and partnership among the Mekong sub-region countries and the United States.
+Activities should also assist Partners to address shared and emerging challenges, such as transnational crime, natural disasters, and health security, and promote climate change adaptation and mitigation, water-food-energy security, and effective sustainable natural resource management, including in fisheries resources.

 Information Sharing on Partnership Activities:

-All partners will share developments of all activities under this Plan of Action openly and transparently through Policy Dialogues and Senior Officials Meetings (SOM).
+All partners are expected to share updates on all of the activities under this Plan of Action, as appropriate, openly and transparently through Policy Dialogues and Senior Officials Meetings (SOM).
+All partners are expected to update the Annexes to this Plan of Action on an annual basis at the Policy Dialogue.

 Friends of the Mekong: